 There may be any number of monadic Constructors, but each must have a differently defined argument list which specifies the number of items expected in the Constructor argument.
-See "Constructor Overloading" on page 143 for details.
+See Constructor Overloading on page 151 for details.

-A Constructor function may not call another Constructor function and a constructor function may not be called directly from outside the Class.
-The only way a Constructor function may be invoked is by []NEW.
-See "Base Constructors" on page 150 for further details.
+Although possible, a Constructor function should not call another Constructor function.
+A constructor function may not be called directly from outside the Class.
+The only way a Constructor function may be invoked is by INEW.
+See Base Constructors on page 158 for further details.

-When [NEW is executed with a 2-item argument, the appropriate monadic Constructor is called with the second item of the [NEW argument.
+When INEW is executed with a 2-item argument, the appropriate monadic Constructor is called with the second item of the INEW argument.